Lab-Grown diamonds

 How to tell the difference?

-The lab-grown diamonds are authentic diamonds even a veteran gemologist cannot identify from those spit out by volcanos.
-Unlike lab-grown rubies and sapphires, synthetic diamonds don’t have tell-tale inclusions, just like in-vitro children cannot be told apart from children spawn through physical relationships.
+The lab-grown diamonds are authentic; even a veteran gemologist cannot distinguish them from those spat out by volcanoes.
+Unlike lab-grown rubies and sapphires, synthetic diamonds don’t have noticeable telltale inclusions.
+Just as in vitro children cannot be distinguished from those born through physical relationships, only the technologically advanced and costly equipment used by gem labs can distinguish them.

 Are lab-grown diamonds ecologically clean?

 The myth of lab-grown diamonds’ “sustainability” or “eco-friendliness” is perpetrated by the producers.
-Lab-grown diamonds are “green,” which is achieved by painting the machinery with green paint (see illustration).
+Lab-grown diamonds are “green,” achieved by painting the machinery green (see illustration).
 All jokes aside, most factories are located in countries with little regard for the environment.
 The immense heat and diabolical pressure needed to produce a one-carat diamond are compared to the energy of a volcanic eruption.
-The energy required to synthesize a diamond can go as high as 1,000 kWh per carat, depending on the production method.
-That does not chime well with false claims about zero carbon footprint.
+The energy required to synthesize a diamond can exceed 1,000 kWh per carat, depending on the production method.
+That does not chime well with false claims of a zero-carbon footprint.
 To learn more, watch the 2022 documentary Nothing Lasts Forever.

 lab-grown cost very affordable very cheap